GraffN/Noroff-VueApp/README.md

 4. cd into the new folder by the means of the command line

-5.install the node_modules by typing "npm install". this will take a minute.
+5.install the node_modules by typing "npm install" on the command line. this will take a minute.

 6.enter the "npm run serve" command and press enter